 Camellia ‘Margaret Davis’

 Your choice of evergreen shrub will initially depend on your soil type.
 Those on ericaceous (lime-free) soil will do well with camellias, rhododendrons, evergreen azaleas and pieris.
 All are naturally woodland plants, where the annual fall of foliage from trees above creates an acidic mulch in which they thrive.
-Camellias and pieris flower in winter and spring bef ore most trees have put their foliage back on another adaptation to take advantage of the bare canopy overhead.
+Camellias and pieris flower in winter and spring before most trees have put their foliage back on another adaptation to take advantage of the bare canopy overhead.

-If you don’t have acid soil you can still grow these in a neutral soil but might find vig our and flowering is reduced.
+If you don’t have acid soil you can still grow these in a neutral soil but might find vigour and flowering is reduced.
 Dig in plenty of ericaceous compost when planting, feed twice a year with ericaceous fertiliser and, if you can, use leaf litter raked from your garden to mulch around the base of the plants in winter.
 Alternatively, all these shrubs can be grown in large pots with ericaceous compost.

 Shrubs in pots are not solely destined for the patio.
-A good-sized shrub in a pot placed within the border can be really effective.
+A good-sized shrub in a pot placed within the border can be effective.
 The pot itself adds height, so a smaller shrub has impact more quickly, and can also be an attractive backdrop to your other planting if the colour and style is chosen carefully.

-To avoid weeds taking root around the bottom edge of the pot in the border, it is worth cutting a square of weed control fabric a few inches wider than the pot and placing on the ground.
+View Our collection of ShrubsTo avoid weeds taking root around the bottom edge of the pot in the border, it is worth cutting a square of weed control fabric a few inches wider than the pot and placing on the ground.
 Top with bark chip and place your pot on top.
 Another good tip is to use pot feet.
 Raising the base of the pot off the ground improves drainage and for this reason, protects against frost damage in the winter as well as deterring slugs from climbing up for a meal.

 Evergreen Shrubs for Flower, Screen and Shade